anurag161/face-attendance-recognition-system/README.md

 which is the final input.
 The additional backend for face recognition was implemented on the pycharm platform using open-cv python.

-You can get the souce files in master branch
+You can get the source files in master branch